scalar-labs/scalar-kubernetes/docs/CreateAKSClusterForScalarDL.md

 * Create the AKS cluster by using Kubernetes version 1.21 or higher.
 * Configure the AKS cluster based on the version of Kubernetes and your project's requirements.

-### Note
+{% capture notice--warning %}
+**Attention**

 For Byzantine fault detection in ScalarDL to work properly, do not deploy your application pods on the same AKS cluster as the ScalarDL Ledger deployment.
+{% endcapture %}

+<div class="notice--warning">{{ notice--warning | markdownify }}</div>

 ## Recommendations (optional)

 The following are some recommendations for deploying ScalarDL Ledger.
 These recommendations are not required, so you can choose whether or not to apply these recommendations based on your needs.

+### Create at least three worker nodes and three pods

+To ensure that the AKS cluster has high availability, you should use at least three worker nodes and deploy at least three pods spread across the worker nodes.
+You can see the [sample configurations](../conf/scalardl-custom-values.yaml) of `podAntiAffinity` for making three pods spread across the worker nodes.

+{% capture notice--info %}
+**Note**

+If you place the worker nodes in different [availability zones](https://learn.microsoft.com/en-us/azure/availability-zones/az-overview) (AZs), you can withstand an AZ failure.
+{% endcapture %}

+<div class="notice--info">{{ notice--info | markdownify }}</div>

 ### Use 4vCPU / 8GB memory nodes for the worker node in the ScalarDL Ledger node pool

 From the perspective of commercial licenses, resources for one pod running ScalarDL Ledger are limited to 2vCPU / 4GB memory.
-In addition, we recommend deploying one ScalarDL Ledger pod and one Envoy pod on one worker node.

-In other words, the following components run on one worker node:
+In addition to the ScalarDL Ledger pod, Kubernetes could deploy some of the following components to each worker node:

 * ScalarDL Ledger pod (2vCPU / 4GB)
 * Envoy proxy
+* Monitoring components (if you deploy monitoring components such as `kube-prometheus-stack`)
 * Kubernetes components

-With this in mind, you should use a worker node that has 4vCPU / 8GB memory resources.
-We recommend running only the above components on the worker node for ScalarDL Ledger.
-And remember, for Byzantine fault detection to work properly, you cannot deploy your application pods on the same AKS cluster as the ScalarDL Ledger deployment.
+With this in mind, you should use a worker node that has at least 4vCPU / 8GB memory resources and use at least three worker nodes for availability, as mentioned in [Create at least three worker nodes and three pods](#create-at-least-three-worker-nodes-and-three-pods).

-Note that you should configure resource limits based on your system's workload if the Envoy pod exceeds the above resource usage.
-In addition, you should consider scaling out the worker node and the ScalarDL Ledger pod if the ScalarDL Ledger pod exceeds the above resource usage and if latency is high (throughput is low) in your system.
+However, three nodes with at least 4vCPU / 8GB memory resources per node is the minimum environment for production.
+You should also consider the resources of the AKS cluster (for example, the number of worker nodes, vCPUs per node, memory per node, and ScalarDL Ledger pods), which depend on your system's workload.
+In addition, if you plan to scale the pods automatically by using some features like [Horizontal Pod Autoscaling (HPA)](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/), you should consider the maximum number of pods on the worker node when deciding the worker node resources.

 ### Create a node pool for ScalarDL Ledger pods

 AKS creates one system node pool named **agentpool** that is preferred for system pods (used to keep AKS running) by default.
 We recommend creating another node pool with **user** mode for ScalarDL Ledger pods and deploying ScalarDL Ledger pods on this additional node pool.

-### Create a node pool for monitoring components (kube-prometheus-stack and loki-stack)

-We recommend running only pods related to ScalarDL Ledger on the worker node for ScalarDL Ledger.
-If you want to run monitoring pods (e.g., Prometheus, Grafana, Loki, etc.) by using [kube-prometheus-stack](./K8sMonitorGuide.md) and [loki-stack](./K8sLogCollectionGuide.md) on the same AKS cluster, you should create other node pools for monitoring pods.

 ### Configure cluster autoscaler in AKS